SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ```bash
 # curl -i http://<your_public_ip>:5000/cowsay/api/v1.0/saysomething
 ```
-If you are using Windows, use a Linux VM or install a cURL client for Windows.
+If you are using Windows, use a Linux instance or install a cURL client for Windows.